 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, they were greeted by General Edward King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+He made sure that they all received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The tanks were ordered to the perimeter of the Clark Airfield to guard against Japanese paratroopers.
 That morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor.
 When they looked up that morning, the sky was filled with American planes.
 At noon the planes landed and the pilots went to lunch.